keldaanCommunity/pokemonAutoChess/changelog/patch-4.1.md

 - Buff Dragon Dance: 10% → 20% AS and AP
 - Added Fairy 8: Moon Force: all enemy team is charmed for 2 seconds at the start of the fight
 - Buff Fairy: shock damage 10/30/55 → 15/30/60 special damage
+- Ice 2, Ice 3 and Flora 3 no longer gives a Portal symbol

 ## Changes to Items